Miloslav Rozner: Debate performances

 Rozner joined Freedom and Direct Democracy and became the party's spokesperson on culture, and lead candidate in South Bohemia for the 2017 legislative election.
-He participated in a debate held by Czech Television, where his performance was received negatively and met with laughter.
+He participated in a debate held by Czech Television, where his performance was received negatively and met with mockery.
 He was visibly unprepared and seemed to be confused, had a problem forming a coherent sentence, wasn't paying attention to questions or what other debaters said and had problems responding.
 He answered most of the questions by reading prepared statements.
-His answer to one of the questions that received much attention was "Sure, maybe I totally disagree with you."
+His answer to one of the questions that received much attention was "Sure, maybe like I don't exactly agree with you."

 Several quotations from Rozner from the debates went viral, and Rozner became a celebrity on social media, and the target of memes and jokes.
 A satirical Facebook page, Miloslav Rozner - Minister of Culture, was created soon afterwards and attracted thousands of likes within a matter of days.
 A satirical website called Minister of Culture was launched at the end of October 2017, celebrating some quotes by Rozner and hosting recordings of Rozner's answers.